tmiguelf/logger/README.md

  * p_message - Is the user message

 Regardless of which of the methods used, the "thread id" and "Date and time" are always captured automatically, and cannot be customized (always captured internally).
+The generating module base address is intended to be automatically captured, but is reliant on fudgeable client side data hacking.
 "Date and time" are always in UTC.

 Note: It is not required for the user to provide a new line at the end of the log.
 By convention a new line is implicit per each call to the log (please see Service management interface for more details).